top of page

 Laser eye surgery is like being abducted by aliens except they probe your eyes instead of your ass.

 During surgery, your fears cannot be separated from the physical procedure, simply because there is no way out of experiencing it.
-Besides dosing up on whatever prescription meds you can obtain, you must remain fully conscious during the entire operation.
+Besides dosing up on whatever prescription meds you have access to, you must remain fully conscious during the entire operation.

-Not just that, but you are also compelled to look straight at it, your eyes being viced open throughout.
-You observe an operation at the closest distance your eyes can see – maybe even a little closer when they’re making the cuts – wondering whether these are the last scenes you will ever witness in your sadly short (sighted) existence.
+Not just that, but the doctors compel you to look straight into the laser, not merely through verbal recommendation, but physically opening your eyes wide throughout.
+You observe an operation at the closest distance your eyes can see – maybe even a little closer when they're making the cuts – wondering whether these are the last scenes you will ever witness in your sadly short (-sighted) existence.

-I would imagine very few people are devoid of fear when considering even the most basic conception of “laser eye surgery”.
-Lasers will be going into your eyes.
-This clearly does happen, but the fear is unfounded.
-You can’t see them, and you won’t feel them.
-However, upon further investigation, you may discover the word “surgery” isn’t just to make it sound clinical.
+I would imagine very few people are devoid of fear when considering even the barest conception of "laser eye surgery".
+Lasers will be going into your eyes; this happens, but the fear is unfounded.
+You can't see them, and you won't feel them.
+However, upon further investigation, you may discover the word "surgery" isn't just to make it sound clinical.
 They will be cutting your eyes open.

 Most people do not think about this, and it's disgusting.

-It is so disgusting that I would have probably foregone the operation itself if I had given both words surrounding “eye” (my eyes!) equal consideration.
-Regrettably, I am genetically cursed with excruciatingly terrible vision (last tested at -6) and it felt like something I just had to suck up sooner rather than later.
+It is so disgusting that I would have probably foregone the operation itself if I had given both words surrounding "eye" (my eyes!) equal consideration.
+Regrettably, I am genetically cursed.
+With excruciatingly terrible vision last tested at -6, surgery felt like something I just had to suck up sooner rather than later.

 Perhaps one of the things that threw me over the edge was also The Threat of Nuclear War.

-It didn’t really.
+It didn't really.
 I only partially coincidentally got laser surgery after the invasion of Ukraine.
-I was one of the people to read this article years ago and found that the idea of laser eye surgery as preparation for Earth-wide annihilation resonated personally because I had been indulging as an environmental fanatic for a while, concerning myself readily with living in communes as a resort for all-hell-breaking-loose inevitably within our lifetimes.
+I was one of the people who read this article years ago and found that the idea of laser eye surgery as preparation for Earth-wide annihilation resonated because I had been indulging as an environmental fanatic for a while, readily concerning myself with living in communes as a resort for all-hell-breaking-loose inevitably within our lifetimes.

 Whilst I am not so much into this way of thinking right now, I found it to be a mildly concerning vulnerability to have near blindness exposed upon me every night when I got eye-naked before bed.
-It was embarrassing if someone saw me in blind mole mode.
-Often I would feel cross eyed focusing on blurred objects without glasses.
-Friends also were grossed out if they ever saw my old contact lenses dried up like shrivelled eye raisins on a bedside table ..but they’re hard to see when you can’t see!
+In blind mole mode, I couldn't see faces unless I was practically kissing them, and that's not an ideal time to start looking.
+I would feel cross-eyed focusing on blurred objects without glasses, though I could never check this.
+Friends also were grossed out if they ever saw my old contact lenses dried up like shrivelled eye raisins on a bedside table; but luckily, I'm also blind to embarrassment.

 1. I am vain, so glasses went against my wish to look un-four-eyed, despite later opposing trends in fashion.